-This course focuses on effective approaches and positive guidance strategies for supporting the development of all children.
+19-153-C-112-302 creditsOpen to 10-11-122 creditsHawkeye Community College ECE2433 creditsThis course focuses on effective approaches and positive guidance strategies for supporting the development of all children.
 Emphasizes supportive interactions and developmentally appropriate environments.
 Uses assessment to analyze and guide behaviors.
 Studies impact of families and diversity on child guidance.